-- 4.42 Following the HRA screening (Chapter 4 above and Appendix B), likely significant effects could not be ruled out in relation to: - Physical damage and loss of habitat: Epping Forest (directly or via functionally linked habitats) - ELJWP alone. - Air pollution dust: Epping Forest SAC (direct impacts only) ELJWP alone. - Air pollution industrial emissions: Epping Forest SAC (direct impacts only), Lee Valley SPA and Ramsar site (direct impacts only), and Thames Estuary & Marshes SPA and Ramsar site (direct impacts only) ELJWP alone or in-combination with other plans / projects. - Air pollution vehicle emissions: Epping Forest SAC (direct impacts only) and Lee Valley SPA and Ramsar site (direct impacts only) ELJWP alone or in-combination with other plans / projects. - Pests and vermin: Epping Forest (directly or via functionally linked habitats) ELJWP alone. - Water quality and quantity abstraction: Lee Valley SPA/Ramsar (direct impacts only) - ELJWP alone or in-combination with other plans / projects. - 4.43 Non-physical disturbance and wastewater have been screened out as there are no impact pathways.
+- 4.47 Following the HRA screening (Chapter 4 above and Appendix B), likely significant effects could not be ruled out in relation to: - Physical damage and loss of habitat: Epping Forest SAC (and its functionally linked habitats) ELJWP alone. - Air pollution dust: Epping Forest SAC ELJWP alone. - Air pollution industrial emissions: Epping Forest SAC, Lee Valley SPA/Ramsar site ELJWP in-combination with other plans / projects. - Air pollution vehicle emissions: Epping Forest SAC, and Lee Valley SPA/Ramsar site ELJWP in-combination with other plans / projects. - Pests and vermin: Epping Forest SAC (and its functionally linked habitats) ELJWP alone. - Water quality and quantity direct pollution (runoff): Thames Estuary & Marshes SPA/Ramsar site - ELJWP alone or in-combination with other plans / projects. - Water quality and quantity abstraction: Lee Valley SPA/Ramsar site ELJWP in-combination with other plans / projects.

-- 4.44 Potential impact pathways have been identified in relation to direct water pollution, but there are no likely significant effects and these have also been screened out. - 4.45 The following policies may contribute to water abstraction or air pollution from dust, industrial emissions or vehicle emissions and will therefore be considered further in the Appropriate Assessment: - Policy JWP2: Safeguarding and Provision of Waste Capacity; - Policy JWP5: Energy from Waste; and - Policy JWP6: Deposit of Waste on Land.
+- Water quality and quantity wastewater: Lee Valley SPA/Ramsar site, and Thames Estuary & Marshes SPA/Ramsar site ELJWP incombination with other plans / projects. - 4.48 Non-physical disturbance and recreation pressure have been screened out as there are no impact pathways. - 4.49 The following policies may contribute to the impact pathways screened in and will therefore be considered further in the Appropriate Assessment: - Policy JWP2: Safeguarding and Provision of Waste Capacity; - Policy JWP2B: Safeguarding and Provision of Wastewater Treatment Capacity; - Policy JWP5: Energy from Waste; and - Policy JWP6: Deposit of Waste on Land.